BND Hamburger Icon

 2. Bad bosses don’t recognize contributions or reward good work.

-Never underestimate the power of a verbal pat on the back, such as “well done!” or “great job!”
-Your top team members – who are already self-motivated to perform at their best – will consistently push themselves if their efforts are recognized.
+Never underestimate the power of a verbal pat on the back, such as “Well done!” or “Great job!”
+Your top team members ─ who are already self-motivated to perform at their best ─ will push themselves consistently if their efforts are recognized.

 Keeping employees happy is one of the best ways to ensure your company’s success.
 For a manager, a large part of keeping employees happy is striking the right balance of professionalism and empathy.

-Great bosses celebrate their employees’ successes, challenge them to learn and grow, and acknowledge and empathize when they’re going through a rough time.
+Great bosses celebrate their employees’ successes, challenge them to learn and grow and acknowledge and empathize when they’re going through a rough time.
 Of course, this confidence-boosting culture could empower some employees to explore other career avenues that interest them more, but it’s important to show you care about their success even when they move on to their next opportunities.

 Get to know your employees’ strengths at work and outside of work.
 Ask deeper questions to understand their career goals and passions.
 Then, even if you can’t give your employee a raise or promotion, you might be able to give them a unique project or have them head a committee that leads to better opportunities down the road.